 Garment production often is done in many different countries in Asia.
 However, for different products or materials, every region has its own advantage–some offer better prices or produce better-quality products than others.
 Clients often do not know how much things cost locally, so they cannot assess if the price is fair by local standards.

 Common problems for planning include long lead times and high costs for designing and producing prototypes.
 Insufficient implementation of a new production line often results in delays and poor product quality, and inadequate product cost assessment increases unnecessary costs.

 This risk is higher for companies with orders below a certain size, as a supplier or manufacturer is likelier to give less attention and care to such clients.
-This is compounded by the difficulty of working with manufacturers directly.
+This is compounded by the difficulty of working with overseas apparel manufacturers directly.

 For clients having no personal presence in the region, it can be challenging to negotiate contracts, assess suppliers, and carry out necessary due diligence.
 As since garment production often takes place in multiple countries, it is very difficult to have the legal expertise to negotiate and enforce contracts.